narvikd/nubedb/README.md

 This will start a 3 node NudeDB cluster, where each node is able to communicate with the others and participate in the consensus.

-Please note that they will all start as a `Leader` and not know about each other, in the next session we will communicate them with each other.
+Please note that they will all start as a `Leader` and not know about each other, with the API we will connect them between each other.

 <img width="1920" alt="Startup" src="https://user-images.githubusercontent.com/84069271/218325196-710e9074-ffe3-49e4-8aaf-61c3d2deeb19.png">